-The process for applying for a Sustainability Loan through the GP Sustainability Loan Scheme has still to be finalised.
-However, GP Practices applying for a Sustainability Loan should be aware of the legal issues which will need to be addressed and the processes involved when putting the Sustainability Loan in place.
+GP Practices applying for a Sustainability Loan should be aware of the legal issues which will need to be addressed and the processes involved when putting the Sustainability Loan in place.

 Legal advice and assistance is an essential part of taking a Sustainability Loan.

 To be eligible for the Sustainability Loan the Premises need to be owned by the GP Partnership or held in trust by at least one of the Partners for the Practice.
 Before even applying for the Sustainability Loan Practices should check the legal ownership of the surgery Premises to confirm the titles accurately reflect the current Partners.
 It is common that when Partners retire or resign from the partnership that the title deeds are not updated to reflect the changes to the Partnership.
 If former or retired Partners are still named on the title deeds for the Premises, the title deeds must be updated before a Sustainability Loan will be granted.

 Liability for GP Partners